Loading NuWatt Energy...

 The Energy Optimization tier pays $1,000 per ton (up to $10,000) for heat pumps that serve as the primary whole-home heating system.
 A 4-ton system qualifies for $4,000.
 Requirements: whole-home heating design, ENERGY STAR Cold Climate certified equipment, HPIN-registered contractor, and a Home Energy Solutions (HES) assessment.

-No. The 0.99% APR Smart-E rate is only for heat pumps and insulation through the CT Green Bank.
+No. The 1.99% APR Smart-E rate is a heat-pump-only offer through the CT Green Bank: a five-year term, up to $25,000, and only for Eversource or United Illuminating (Avangrid) electric customers who already have an approved Energize CT heat pump rebate.
 Solar loans through Smart-E carry rates of 6.99% (5-10 year terms) to 7.99% (15-year term).
-You can bundle both on one Smart-E loan up to $50,000, but each portion carries its own rate.
-The 0.99% HP rate is available through March 31, 2026.
+You can bundle both on one Smart-E loan up to $50,000, but a bundled loan is written at a blended rate rather than a flat 1.99% on the heat pump share.

 For the Energy Optimization rebate tier ($1,000/ton), yes.
 The HES assessment is a comprehensive energy audit that evaluates your home insulation, air sealing, and heating needs.
 It costs $50-$150 for Eversource or UI customers (subsidized).
 For the Standard rebate tier ($250/ton), a HES assessment may not be required but is recommended.